Robin van der Vleuten

 chars.slice(1) // 'ello'

-So let's now combine both the first uppercase character and the rest of the string.
+Now combine the uppercased first character with the rest of the string:

 js